cmlpr/cmlpr.github.io/_posts/2016-12-06-finding-lane-lines.md

 comments: true
 ---

 Recenttly I started a new adventure by enrolling into Udacity SDCND program.
-This program is a great opportunity for people like me who wants to develope new skills.
+This program is a great opportunity for people like me who wants to develop new skills.
 I just completed my first week and I have to admit that I am very impressed with the program in general.

 <!--more-->